-The 19th hole program is designed to feature the business professionals.
-Each business professional is asked to prepare a 1-minute story to share with the room that illustrates your best business golf story.
+The 19th hole program features the business professionals.
+Each business professional is asked to prepare a 1-minute story to share with the room that illustrates your best business golf experience.
 Share a funny/interesting/revealing incident that occurred during a round of business golf that demonstrates the value of using golf in business.
-After your students introduce you, please share your story.
+After your students stand to introduce you, please stand and share your story.

 Informal networking following the 19th hole program

 Students are not graded on their golf skills as this is NOT a physical education class.
 The students possess a wide range of golf experience.
 Some grew up with the game and competed on high school teams.
 For some students, this is their first time on a golf course or their first scramble experience.
 Regardless of their history with the game, they all are terribly excited to practice their business golf skills, learn from your experience and participate in the event.

 Bad weather contingency plan